dinahrabe/dinahrabe/README.md

 <h3 align="center">A passionate master student of Data Science for Public Policy</h3>

 ## 🔭 Current Work
-I’m currently working on **my Master Thesis on: The Effect of Image Resolution in Remote Detection of Power Infrastructure**
+I’m currently working as **Research Associate at the Centre for Digital Governance at the Hertie School** on Digital Governance and the use of Data Science & AI in the public sector.

 ## 🌱 Current Status
-I am currently finishing up my Masters in Data Science for Public Policy at the Hertie School of Governance in Berlin, Germany.
-I am curious about the various ways how data science methods can be used to support and enhance policy making and can contribute to the common good.
+I just finished up my Masters in Data Science for Public Policy at the Hertie School of Governance in Berlin, Germany.
+I am curious about the various ways how data science methods can be used responsibly ro contribute to the common good.
 Next to the "purely" technical aspects, I am interested in related societal questions of bias, fairness and regulation.
-I gained my first practical experiences in data science through various projects that I did during my studies in courses like Introduction to Data Science, Machine Learning, Deep Learning or Text as Data, these are the ones that you also find in this repository.
+Currently, I gained my first practical experiences in data science through various projects that I did during my studies in courses like Introduction to Data Science, Machine Learning, Deep Learning or Text as Data, these are the ones that you also find in this repository.

 ## 💻 Some projects
 - [Where are the Women?](https://github.com/dinahrabe/invisible_women_project): an analysis of Germanys Open Data Portal